OpenScienceMOOC/Module-6-Open-Access-to-Research-Papers/content_development/04-quizzes.md

 - [ ] Using services such as GrowKudos or ScienceOpen
 - [ ] Blogging about your research or helping to draft a press release

+### 13. Q: Which of the following is a true statement about Open Access?

+- [ ] Open Access enables a global library
+- [ ] Publishing as Open Access makes you part of a global community.
+- [ ] Open Access can include publishing manuscripts as well as other digital objects (dataset, code, etc)
+- [ ] Open Access helps others with limited access to subscriptions
+- [ ] Open Access can change scholarship and education in ways we may not even realize yet
+- [X] All of the above

 ---------------------